- Coral pathogen

 Overview

 Vibrio owensii is a Gram-negative marine bacterium that has emerged as a significant pathogen in aquaculture and marine environments worldwide.
-This versatile organism affects a diverse range of hosts including corals, shrimp, fish, and other marine invertebrates.
+This versatile organism infects a diverse range of hosts including corals, shrimp, fish, and other marine invertebrates.
 Originally identified as a cause of Montipora white syndrome in Hawaiian corals, V. owensii has since been recognized as a major threat to shrimp aquaculture and is increasingly associated with antibiotic resistance, making it a pathogen of considerable concern for marine ecosystems and aquaculture operations.
+There is strong evidence linking this pathogen with disease in corals, but although its been reported in fish aquaculture, there is no direct evidence linking it with fish disease.

 Affected species (hosts)